The IN SEASON Lifestyle

 SPIRITUAL PATTERNS

 It would mean anxiously waiting on the Groom to return.
-We are to be ready and not surprised but prepared and ready to go when we hear the sound of the trumpet.
+We are to be ready and not surprised.
+It is a good time to remember to be prepared and ready to go when we hear the sound of the trumpet.

 Share this: